-hen Johnson & Johnson was alerted to a security vulnerability in the Animas OneTouch Ping® insulin pump last year, the risk to patients was low.
+hen Johnson & Johnson was alerted to a security vulnerability in the Animas OneTouch Ping® insulin pump in 2016, the risk to patients was low.
 But that didn’t stop the company from hitting the "go" button on a large-scale cybersecurity response.

 After the researcher showed Johnson & Johnson that it was possible to hack into the device and theoretically allow someone to control it remotely by interfering with its wireless communications signal, the company quickly sent a letter to patients and doctors, warning them about the issue and offering specific steps to take to protect themselves.
 No one ever took advantage of the vulnerability—but Johnson & Johnson wasn’t taking any chances.

-It is believed to be the first-ever such proactive communication from a medical device manufacturer to customers, and it represented hours of behind-the-scenes work with the cybersecurity firm that had alerted the company to the vulnerability, the U.S. Food & Drug Administration (FDA) and the Department of Homeland Security.
+It is believed to be the first-ever such proactive communication from a medical device manufacturer (Johnson & Johnson owned the company that produces the device until October 2018) to customers, and it represented hours of behind-the-scenes work with the cybersecurity firm that had alerted the company to the vulnerability, the U.S. Food & Drug Administration (FDA) and the Department of Homeland Security.

 This story exemplifies Johnson & Johnson's two-pronged approach to cybersecurity: protecting products before they reach the shelves, and then reinforcing that protection when doctors and patients use them—especially as cyberattackers become increasingly interested in healthcare data.

 Consulting firm Accenture has estimated that, by 2019, one in 13 patients in the U.S. will have their medical or personal information stolen from their healthcare provider’s digital records.
 And as healthcare devices increasingly rely more on connectivity in order to provide such services as real-time alerts to doctors and patients, the need to secure them is also increasing.